The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 How many times per day did visitors who saw the new call to action click on it?

-Clicks on the new CTA should be joined with user-level revenue averages for visitors to my site.
-This query looks at all ‘CTA_clicked’ events for my experiment and CTA variation grouped by date.
+Clicks on the CTA should be joined with user-level revenue averages for visitors to your site.
+This query looks at all CTA_clicked events for your experiment and CTA variation grouped by date.

 SELECT to_date(timestamp) as timestamp, COUNT(*) as click_count